 Thank you for your continued support of our athletic program.
-We are grateful for your contribution to, and support of UDC Athletics.
-As alumni and/or donor (formally termed as representative of athletic interest and also known as a booster), we must inform you of NCAA rules and regulations in regards to your involvement with our athletic program.
+We are grateful for your contribution to, and support of, UDC Athletics.
+As you are alumni and/or a donor (formally termed as representative of athletics interests and also known as a booster), we must inform you of NCAA rules and regulations in regards to your involvement with our athletic program.

-As a representative of athletic interest, there are certain rules that you must adhere to.
-Failure to abide by these rules, whether intentional or unintentional, may result in the University and student-athletes being subjected to NCAA sanctions and your loss of privileges as a representative of athletic interest.
-Therefore, the University respectfully requests your adherence to the NCAA rules which are listed below.
+As a representative of athletics interests, there are specific NCAA rules that pertain to your status.
+Violation of these rules, whether intentional or unintentional, may result in the University and student-athletes being subjected to NCAA sanctions and your loss of privileges as a representative of athletic interest.
+Therefore, your violation of the NCAA rules which are listed below is expressly prohibited.

 Thanks again for your support.